IsatisCrucifer/FLIP/README.md

 [1]: http://web.archive.org/web/20170813111347/http://daimi.au.dk/~eriksoe/Flip/index.html

-For puzzle making purposes, there are a number of places that is different from the original "Flip" language.
+For puzzle making purposes, there are a number of changes to the original "Flip" language.

 References: